HansH/MarsRover/README.md

 ## DSL ideeen
 ### ROVER SPEC LEVEL
 ```
-detect obstacles with light sensor at (-10, 10) on master port S1
+detect obstacles at (-10, 10) with light sensor on master port S1
-detect obstacles with light sensor at (10, 10) on master port S2
+detect obstacles at (10, 10) with light sensor on master port S2
-detect obstacles with touch sensor at (-2, 10) on master port S3
+detect obstacles at (-2, 10) with touch sensor on master port S3
-detect obstacles with touch sensor at (-10, 15) on master port S4
+detect obstacles at (-10, 15) with touch sensor on master port S4
-detect obstacles with color sensor at (10, 15) on slave port S1
+detect obstacles at (10, 15) with color sensor on slave port S1
-detect obstacles with ultrasonic sensor at (5, 10) on slave port S2
+detect obstacles at (5, 10) with ultrasonic sensor on slave port S2
-detect lakes with color sensor at (0, 7) on slave port S1
+detect lakes at (0, 7) with color sensor on slave port S1
-detect temperature with temperature sensor on slave port S3 and motor on slave port A
+detect temperature at (0, 2) with temperature sensor on slave port S3 and motor on slave port A
 drive left with motor on master port A
 drive right with motor on master port B
 control left light with motor on master port C